mockoon/mockoon.com/content/docs/latest/mockoon-cloud/api-mock-cloud-deployments.md

 - **Private**: The environment is accessible only to users with the URL and the API key.
 The API key is displayed in the management dialog and must be included in the request `Authorization` header to access the environment.

 > ⚠️ When you stop a running instance and start it again later, there is no guarantee that it will be assigned to the same server.
 As a result, the instance URL may change (different server ID).

+## Switching regions

+It is not possible to switch the region of an already deployed instance.
+If you want to deploy the same environment in a different region, you will need to stop the current instance and deploy it again in the desired region.
+The new instance will have a different URL and API key.

 ## Unsupported features